koschaos/koschaos.github.io/pages/2023_recap.md

 ## Happy (belated) New Year, 2024!

-I sent one of these in 2022 but didn't send one last year (couldn't be bothered?) and a few folks chastised me for its omission (you know who you are!)

 I hope you are doing well as we start 2024.
 When I sent the last one, we were still in the pandemic; now we're *technically* not in a pandemic but there does seem to be quite a few cases of COVID going around, so I hope everyone is taking care of themselves.

 ### Winter 2022 (Dec '22 to Mar'23)